14 fun family Christmas tradition ideas to help you start your own.

 And it’s true.
 It isn’t always easy to figure out where certain traditions came from—we just do them because they are a tradition and tradition is important.

-My husband and I are celebrating our 15th Christmas as a married couple this year.
-It’s really fun to look back and see how our family traditions have developed and evolved in that time.
+The longer my husband and I are married, the more fun it is to look back and see how our family traditions have developed and evolved in that time.

 No matter how a tradition starts, once it is established, we don’t let it go!
 Mostly because kids are huge into tradition—they won’t let me drop things even if I’m feeling like I want to.
 Obviously because they have found that connection and meaning in our Christmas traditions.
 It’s pretty amazing how that works.

 Here is how some of our Christmas traditions have started:

 Use the Christmas traditions from your own families of origin.

 1. Christmas pajamas